-This Admissions policy has been formally adopted by the Governing Body of St. Mary's RC Primary School in North Tyneside.
-The Governing Body is the Admissions Authority and is responsible for determining the school's admissions policy.

-The Planned Admission Number (PAN) for our school is 30 and this indicates the number of pupils to be admitted to the reception class in the school year which begins in September 2022.
-The Parishes served by the school are Our Lady and St. Oswin's, Tynemouth and St. Mary's, Cullercoats.

-St Mary's RC Primary School Catholic in North Tyneside was founded by the Catholic Church to provide education for children of Catholic families.
+This Admissions policy has been formally adopted by the Governing Body of St. Mary's Catholic Primary School in North Tyneside.
+The Planned Admission Number (PAN) for our school is 30 and this indicates the number of pupils to be admitted to the reception class in the school year which begins in September 2023.
+The Parishes served by the school are Our Lady and St. Oswin's, Tynemouth and St. Mary's, Cullercoats.St Mary's Catholic Primary School in North Tyneside was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
 The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government, and seeks at all times to be a witness to Our Lord Jesus Christ.

 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.
+The admission policy criteria will be dealt with on an equal preference basis.